 The immune system protects us with T cells and NK or natural killer cells and other specialised white blood cells like macrophages or neutrophils.
 As a team, they detect and attack pathogens that we may inhale, touch or swallow.
 Virally infected cells produce and release small proteins called interferons – another immune response that inhibits or interferes with their ability to replicate within an infected cell.
 This is what happens with a well programmed, well maintained immune system at the initial stage.
 We are usually not aware of anything awry because it is functioning perfectly – as it should.
 But if we neglect our diet, (our Vitamin A, D and C etc.) and have too much stress, too much radiation (cell phones and Wi-Fi) – plus too little sleep the immune system is compromised.

 When primary immune responses fail to cope with a pathogen, the secondary stage kicks in – the alarms go off.
 Cytokines are derived from leucocytes to coordinate the body’s response against infection and they trigger inflammation.
 Certain cytokines, including interleukins and chemokines, are immune regulators to control the period of inflammation.
 However, the mechanism by which certain viruses deregulate the immune system is not clearly understood.
 The body commonly releases pro-inflammatory proteins in response to viral infections to eliminate them.
 But in some patients, especially those with immune-related disorders – even after the pathogen is eliminated, more cytokines are released resulting in hyper-inflammation.
 This can seriously harm or even kill the patient.
-Now called a cytokine storm, this is a common complication of Covid-19 or other types of respiratory diseases.
+Now called a cytokine storm, this is a common complication of respiratory diseases.

 We as humans are composed of 10% cells plus the 90% of our bulk that comes in the form of bacteria and viruses, believe it or not!
 We talk about friendly bacteria – the gut flora or 80% of our immune system but we also have beneficial viruses called phages that infect and kill bacteria.
 They are very active in mucous membranes and can protect the lungs from bacterial infections that attack the respiratory system.
 (One wonders if anti-vital medications given to patients with flu may contribute to the risk of developing pneumonia and tuberculosis